SahilGothoskar/Sales/Final/README.md

 - Is there parking available at the specific retailer store?
 - Is self-checkout available at the store?

+## Steps performed to get desired database quality:

+- Investigated datasets from kyaggle and other legitimate data source platforms.

+- Verified the datasets' authenticity.

+- Created some Python scripts to convert csv data to database and insert it into appropriate tables.

+- Assign key constraints to multiple tables in order to perform useful operations.

+- Executed SQL statements to retrieve information as defined by usecases.

+- Cleaned up the database and removed inconsistencies using Python scripts.

+- Created an ER and UML diagram to comprehend the flow and database skeleton.

+- Instead of using regular SQL select statements, VIEWS for SQL were created to simplify data retrieval.

+- Normalized the data using 1NF, 2NF, 3NF, and 4NF normalization methods.

 ### Outputs of all 15 views

 ![](./views_created.png)

 ![](./sql/View-SS1.png)

 ![](./sql/View-SS2.png)

 ![](./sql/View-SS3.png)

 ![](./sql/View-SS4.png)

 ![](./sql/View-SS5.png)

 ![](./sql/View-SS6.png)

 ![](./sql/View-SS7.png)

 ![](./sql/View-SS8.png)

 ![](./sql/View-SS9.png)

 ![](./sql/View-SS10.png)

 ![](./sql/View-SS11.png)

 ![](./sql/View-SS12.png)

 ![](./sql/View-SS13.png)

 ![](./sql/View-SS14.png)

 ![](./sql/View-SS15.png)